13 Types Of Living Room Tables For Every Style

 A similar option is to put an end table next to a chair.
 Much like the couch, this offers a place to add lighting or set any objects down you might have while you’re sitting in the chair.

-When you’re placing an end table next to a couch or chair, the end table should have a similar height to the arm of the furniture.
+When you’re placing an end table next to a couch or chair, it should have a similar height to the arm of the furniture.
 You don’t want it any further than two inches from that height.

 End tables are also handy in the corners of rooms or even next to your windows.
 In these cases, they’re a great way to add to the decor either with lighting, potted plants, books, or more.

-See more related content in our article about the best contemporary living room ideas on this page.
+See more related content in our article about the best contemporary living room furnishings on this page.